zaboople/minhttp/README.md

 This still uses Maven, which is inexcusably slow (Gradle is worse) but one thing at a time...

 ## How to Run

+Requirements are Java 8 or so, and Maven.

+The quickest way to run is:

+    ./example/run.sh

+You can also try using a run.bat in same directory.
+Build creates an executable jar so things are pretty easy.